Powerlevel9k/powerlevel9k/README.md

 # Output time, date, and a symbol from the "Awesome Powerline Font" set
 POWERLEVEL9K_TIME_FORMAT="%D{%H:%M:%S \uE868  %d.%m.%y}"
 ```

+##### tw

+This segment add information about pending tasks from TaskWarrior.
+Data is separated in three
+different classes: overdue, due today and pending.

+More information about TaskWarrior can be found [`here`](https://taskwarrior.org/).

 ##### user

 The `user` segment will print the username.